visipedia/annotation_tools/README.md

 --denormalize
 ```

+To merge these redundant box annotations together to produce a final dataset you can use the [Crowdsourcing](https://github.com/gvanhorn38/crowdsourcing) repo.
+See [here](https://github.com/gvanhorn38/crowdsourcing#merging-bounding-boxes-example) for an example.

 We provide a convenience function to clear all collections associated with the bounding boxes tasks:
 ```
 python -m annotation_tools.db_bbox_utils --action drop